 Music is an essential part of the Montessori day, through singing at circle time, listening to classical music during lunch, and working with musical instruments.
-Sonnet is also pleased to provide music classes led by Ms. Colleen Roess, a trained and experienced Musikgarten teacher.
+Sonnet is also pleased to provide music classes led by trained early childhood educators through STretch N Grow.
+Music classes are included in your weekly tuition.
 During music classes, children are introduced to musical vocabulary, instruments, and simple folk songs.
 They also listen to musical recordings from varying composers and time periods.
 In the winter and spring the children prepare for and perform a concert for family and friends.

 The goal of Montessori education is to develop to the fullest the three aspects of the child's nature - body, mind and spirit.
 Learning music happily involves all three of these dimensions and can, therefore, be a highly integrating force in the development of the child's personality.
 Music-making involves a physical activity (moving, singing, playing) produced by mental direction (matching a pitch or rhythmic pattern), to convey a sentiment or idea.